Fanrongbo/VOC2012_dataset_processing/README.md

 # VOC2012_dataset_processing
 I persent some python program about VOC2012/2007 datasets using and processing mehod.<br>
 The processing program include:<br>
-- 1.Select special category from VOC2012/2007 dataset.<br>
+- 1.Select special category from the original VOC2012/2007 dataset.<br>
 - 2.Create val.txt and train.txt for training model.<br>
 - 3.If annotate the datasets by youself, you could test whether the label file (.xml) is correct to the orignial image.<br>
 - 4.If the file name of annotations and images are out of order,you could re-sort and name the dataset files.<br>